 Admission is based upon the review of all documents submitted by the applicant.
 Although letters of recommendation, a personal statement, and a resume are not required, applicants are encouraged to submit these documents.
 Applicants may request that the Office of Admissions hold an application until desired documents are received.

 LSAT and GRE

 Test scores are only one indicator of potential success in law school.
 The school of law places more emphasis on the highest LSAT or GRE score obtained by the applicant when multiple scores are available.
 However, all scores are reviewed when making a decision.
 Applicants with disparate scores should include an addendum with their application to explain the difference between the scores.
 The GRE can be used as a substitute for the LSAT.
 However, the LSAT will be utilized for admission if you have taken both tests.
-The GRE is now available to take from home.
-I recommend that you look at this option if you have not taken the LSAT in the last five years.
+(GRE school code 4700)

 Applicants must submit transcripts from all undergraduate institutions attended to the credential assembly service.
 The school of law will review each transcript as part of the decision-making process.
 Individual courses, course grades, GPA trends, academic major, and other aspects of the transcripts are considered as part of the review.

 Applicants must submit transcripts from any graduate institution attended to the credential assembly service.
 Graduate coursework will be reviewed as part of the admissions process.

 A complete resume listing relevant work, volunteer, and educational experiences providing the school of law with information valuable to the review process.

 The personal statement is the applicant’s way of telling the committee something about himself/herself that may not be found in the other application materials.
 Past applicants have written about such subjects as a challenge they have overcome, an experience that led them to study law, and a particular work or volunteer experience that relates to the study of law.
 The personal statement should be no more than two pages.